 Click through to see how Hattie McDaniel of "Gone with the Wind" and the other black women Oscar winners have fared.

-Hattie McDaniel made history as the first black woman to win an Oscar for playing Mammy in "Gone With the Wind."
+quicklist: 1 category: title: Hattie McDaniel url: text: Hattie McDaniel made history as the first black woman to win an Oscar for playing Mammy in "Gone With the Wind."
 But she would spend the rest of her career essentially reprising her role as a maid before landing the lead role in the ABC comedy series "Beulah."
 Still, she would be criticized by members of the black community for perpetuating stereotypes.
 In the end, McDaniel died alone and in debt at age 57, leaving her Oscar to Howard University.
-Years later, Mo'Nique paid tribute to McDaniel in her acceptance speech.
+Years later, Mo'Nique paid tribute to McDaniel in her acceptance speech. media: 15802538

-As a comedic actress, Whoopi Goldberg appears to have fared better than most of the other black women Oscar winners.
+quicklist: 2 category: title: Whoopi Goldberg url: text: As a comedic actress, Whoopi Goldberg appears to have fared better than most of the other black women Oscar winners.
 Besides winning an Oscar for her 1991 role in "Ghost," she's won an Emmy, Grammy and Tony awards.
 Even so, in 2007, Goldberg announced she was retiring from acting because she was no longer receiving scripts.
-But her role as a co-host on "The View" has earned her new fans.
+But her role as a co-host on "The View" has earned her new fans. media: 15802687

-These days, Halle Berry is generating more headlines for her personal life than her acting.
+quicklist: 3 category: title: Halle Berry url: text: These days, Halle Berry is generating more headlines for her personal life than her acting.
 Since becoming the first black actress to win an Oscar for the 2001 film "Monster's Ball," Berry has played Catwoman, a Bond girl and an X-Men.
 Her most critically acclaimed role since her Oscar win was playing a woman with multiple personalities in 2010's "Frankie and Alice."
-But the film had only limited release and gained little traction during awards season.
+But the film had only limited release and gained little traction during awards season. media: 15802699

-After becoming the youngest black actor to ever win an Oscar, Jennifer Hudson took supporting roles "Sex and the City" and "The Secret Life of Bees."
+quicklist: 4 category: title: Jennifer Hudson url: text: After becoming the youngest black actor to ever win an Oscar, Jennifer Hudson took supporting roles "Sex and the City" and "The Secret Life of Bees."
 But she turned down the lead role in "Precious."
 After putting on the pounds for "Dreamgirls," Hudson said in her book, "I Got This: How I Changed My Ways and Lost What Weighed Me Down," that she was committed to getting fit and "wanted try a role that had nothing whatsoever to do with my weight."
-Hudson finally made the leap to leading lady in the 2011 biopic "Winnie" about Winnie Mandela, but the movie, which has been plagued with problems, has yet to find a U.S. distributor.
+Hudson finally made the leap to leading lady in the 2011 biopic "Winnie" about Winnie Mandela, but the movie, which has been plagued with problems, has yet to find a U.S. distributor. media: 15802640